Members of the public are getting the message: Call your doctor or clinic if you think you have the novel coronavirus.

 To be tested, patients must meet high risk criteria and have a physician order.
 High risk criteria as defined by the Centers for Disease Control and Prevention are:

-- Active lower respiratory symptoms — fever, cough, shortness of breath, sore throat, headache, and
+- Active lower respiratory symptoms — fever, chills, cough or sore throat, or

 Sanford Health also prioritizes hospitalized patients with COVID-19 symptoms, older adults, and people of any age with underlying medical conditions that put them at risk.

 Sanford Health has launched a test for the COVID-19 virus using an FDA-approved method under Emergency Use Authorization.
 Tests will be available at Sanford clinics and medical centers, and processed at the Sanford laboratory in Sioux Falls.
 Patients will receive results in 24-48 hours.